-Peach Upside Down Cake Recipe with Homemade Whipped Cream: Peaches are full season and they go absolutely delicious in the upside cake with caramel, homemade whipped cream and blackberries.
+When in season fresh peaches go absolutely delicious in the upside cake with caramel, homemade whipped cream, and blackberries.

-This was my first time making a peach upside down cake and man was it delicious.
-While I like layered cakes, I also like the look of a really tall single cake, which is what this is.
+This was my first time making a peach upside-down cake and man was it delicious.
+While I like layered cakes, I also like the look of a really tall single cake look.
 I used a really deep 8” cake pan and couldn’t be happier with how it turned out.

 If you’ve been following me for a while you’ll most definitely find out that I’ve got a love affair with fresh peaches by just how much I use them.
 Whether it’s a peach cobbler or even a salad, I love using peaches in my recipes.

-The beautiful thing about this peach upside down cake recipe is that it is incredibly easy to make, and it comes together in only about 20 minutes before baking it!
+The beautiful thing about this recipe is that it is incredibly easy to make, and it comes together in only about 20 minutes before baking it!

 Once the peaches are rinsed, slice them around the pit and then thinly slice them because we are going to fan them out on the bottom of the pan.
-Set those peaches to the side for the peach upside down cake and let’s whip up some fresh caramel!
+Set those peaches to the side and let’s whip up some fresh caramel!

 Once the cake is cooled, then it is time to start decorating!